cymaty/telemetry-python/README.md

             # ... fetch and return user ...
 ```

-Via `TelemetryMixin` class:
+### Via `TelemetryMixin` class:

 The `TelemetryMixin` class can be mixed into any class to expose a `telemetry` variable on the class.
 All of the standard telemetry methods are available on this member, EXCEPT that the methods don't accept a `category` argument-- instead the category will be automatically populated with the class's fully-qualified name.

+**NOTE: With this usage, metric methods do NOT have a `category` argument, it is inferred from the class name (or value of `telemetry_category` if overriden).**

 ```python
 from telemetry import Attributes, TelemetryMixin